-Cyber Crime Office has also played an important role in the Post-2009 election events in identifying, arresting and sentencing the protestors involved in the post election protests, particularly those active on the cyber space.
+Cyber Crime Office has also played an important role in the Post-2009 election events in identifying, arresting and sentencing the protesters involved in the post election protests, particularly those active on the cyber space.

-Most recently, this center put pressure on certain numbers of journalists and bloggers, namely Parastoo Dokouhaki, Marziyeh Rasouli, and Sahameddin Bouraghani, accusing them of “having contact with the BBC Persian network” and trying to force them to confess against themselves or others.
+Most recently, this centre put pressure on certain numbers of journalists and bloggers, namely Parastoo Dokouhaki, Marziyeh Rasouli, and Sahameddin Bouraghani, accusing them of “having contact with the BBC Persian network” and trying to force them to confess against themselves or others.
 Such confessions which were taken from them inside Evin prison were broadcast from the National Iranian television as well as the Iranian sponsored English satellite channel Press TV.

 Justice for Iran is content that three official directly responsible for Gerdab’ project, who were duly identified and introduced by Justice for Iran, have been placed on the most recent list of human rights targeted sanctions announced on March 24, 2012.
 However, as discussed in detail in the report, there are other officials and authorities responsible for severe violations of human rights in Gerdab project who have not yet been sanctioned.
-Furthermore, the EU and other governments must place IRGC’s Center to Investigate Organized Crime on the sanctioned list as a human rights violating organization.
+Furthermore, the EU and other governments must place IRGC’s Center to Investigate Organised Crime on the sanctioned list as a human rights violating organisation.

 Furthermore, as the official media outlet of the Center to Investigate Organized Crime as well as a tool for repression and widespread violation of the rights of citizens and cyber activists, Gerdab website must be made inaccessible by internet users because of systematic and continuous violation of international human rights.